gracexuwt/Portfolio/src/content/work/nested/studybuddy.md

   December 2022 - January 2023
 ---

+> Study with Starry, your friendly study partner

 StudyBuddy is a studying tool that assists learners in becoming more productive and motivated.

 Together with a friend, I designed and developed the learning application to help us keep focus while studying.
 I was involved in all stages of web development, including frontend UI design and Javascript backend.
 Specifically, I designed and programmed the pomodoro timer, stopwatch, and event calendar.
 After deployment of the website, I tested the functions and addressed several run-time bugs regarding the pomodoro timer session changes, calendar date, and server issues.